openmina/openmina/docs/beta-testing-guide.md

-# Rust Node Beta on Devnet
+# Rust Node Block Production Testing on Devnet

 This guide is intended for setting up block producer nodes on **Mina Devnet** only.
 Do not use this guide for Mina Mainnet until necessary security audits are complete.